COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

 And while young adults are less likely to develop severe infections, some of them do develop serious complications and require hospitalization, even intensive care.
 Younger people with diseases like asthma, obesity, immune disorders, diabetes, liver or heart conditions are at greater risk of severe illness.

-How can you talk with a young adult about coronavirus so they take it more seriously?
+As the pandemic drags on and the virus continues to spread, how can you talk with a young adult about coronavirus so they take it more seriously?

 Read the CDC’s Toolkit for People 15 to 21.

 Edward-Elmhurst Health has COVID-19 vaccine appointments available to ages 5 and older, including booster doses for ages 12 and older.
 Schedule your COVID-19 vaccine now.